medlabprojects/ConcentricTubeMexLibrary/README.md

 With Psi (e.g. ThreeTubeWithPsi) takes into account torsion that would occur along the straight sections of the tubes.
 Each folder has a test file that gives a simple robot configuration and plots to test if the mex built correctly.

+With Stability and Compliance (e.g. ThreeTubeWithStabilityComp) contains the stability and the tip and the 6x6 compliance matrix at tip, as well as the psi values to account for torsion.

 ### Note: this is code written by Hunter years ago, found on Margaret's network drive, then adapted and uploaded by Jesse to this repo
 Some things might need tweaking later down the line but the main cpp functions are not changed.